mariyahendriksen/opinionatedguide.github.io-src/chapters/a1-linuxshell.md

 * GDB + gef

   * GDB, the original debugger, has it's faults.
 GEF, a config file for GDB on steroids, fixes many of them.
-While orgiginally made for exploit developers, many people use it for everyday debugging
+While originally made for exploit developers, many people use it for everyday debugging

 ## Common Graphical Linux Utils